indervirbanipal/airline-reservation-dbms/README.md

 # Airline Reservation DBMS #

 * Designed a Airline Reservation Database Management System.
-* This project contains the schema and the ER diagram for it.
+* This project contains ER/EER, schema, DB design and its normalization.
 * Most frequently used user queries have been incorporated.